This well, 52m deep and designed to help withstand sieges, is almost 1000 years old and its magnificent staircase spirals around the...

-This ancient fort , on Junagadh’s eastern side, is believed to have been built in 319 BC by Chandragupta (ruler of India in the 3rd...
+This ancient fort is believed to have been built in 319 BC by the Mauryan emperor Chandragupta, though it has been extended many times....

 Jay Ambe Juice Centre

-Great for a fresh juice, milkshake or ice cream; this is a perfect retreat.
+The perfect retreat for a fresh juice, milkshake or ice cream – try a custard-apple shake.